 How to recover data from ZFS RAID-Z

-ZFS presents its own realization of software-based RAID referred to as RAID-Z. Besides improving performance, such a system is able to combat silent data corruption by using a checksum to detect bad data blocks and instantly repair logical errors.
-While this feature is of great help in maintaining the integrity of data stored on the array, unfortunately, it cannot protect the files from various software malfunctions or user’s negligence, which, in spite of everything, may provoke massive data loss.
+ZFS presents its own realization of software-based RAID referred to as RAID-Z. Besides improving performance, such a system is able to combat silent data corruption.
+To achieve this, it detects bad data blocks by using a checksum and instantly repairs logical errors.
+This feature is of great help in maintaining the integrity of data stored on the array.
+But, in spite of everything, it cannot protect the files from various software malfunctions.
+Besides, the user negligence and mistakes may provoke massive data loss as well.

-Though RAID-Z employs a data distribution scheme similar to the traditional RAID 5, it uses dynamic stripes instead of stripes with fixed size while the information about the width of each stripe is written in metadata.
-Given the dynamic nature of the system, data recovery from it is only possible when the metadata is intact and can be properly analyzed to determine the correct geometry of RAID-Z. UFS Explorer Professional Recovery is capable of interpreting the metadata, reconstructing RAID-Z configurations and provides effective means for regaining of files lost from them.
+Though RAID-Z employs a data distribution scheme similar to the traditional RAID 5, it uses dynamic stripes instead of stripes with fixed size.
+The information about the width of each stripe is written in metadata.
+Given the dynamic nature of the system, data recovery from it is only possible when the metadata is intact.
+It must be analyzed properly to determine the correct geometry of RAID-Z. UFS Explorer Professional Recovery is capable of interpreting the metadata, reconstructing RAID-Z configurations and provides effective means for regaining of files lost from them.
 Use the following instructions to utilize this software instrument for your RAID-Z data recovery procedure:

 - Connect all the available constituent disks of your RAID-Z to the PC.

 Attach the drives which make up RAID-Z to the computer.
 The number of failed disks the system can compensate depends on the actual RAID-Z mode: RAID-Z 0 offers not redundancy and thus requires all the disks to be connected, RAID-Z 1 allows for one disk to be missing, RAID-Z 2 copes with the failure of two disks while RAID-Z 3 allows three disks to fail.